Durrance Approach Rock Climbing

 This approach leads to Durrance and surrounding cracks.
 Durrance is the most popular route on the tower, and it is usually crowded during summer months.
 This area also contains the Wiessner offwidth, Best Crack in Minnesota, Rangers are People Too, Pigeon English, etc. This area is primarily on the south side of the tower, so expect hot sun through most of the day.

 Take the trail east from the parking lot and then take a right at the junction a short distance away.
 Soon after, start heading toward the tower across the talus, taking the path of least resistence.
 This is also the start for the west face approaches.
 As you approach the tower, scramble up onto the southeast shoulder, and then depending on the route desired, follow this trail east around the tower.
 Durrance is located around the tower a ways, and starts near the location of the ramp for the south and east faces.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Durrance Approach:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Durrance Approach:

 Featured Route For Durrance Approach

 Centennial starts between Graeme's Line (left) and Last Laugh (right).
 Look for the broken off column in between these 2 climbs, Centennial starts off as a right facing dihedral 2 cracks to the right of the broken column.
 This is a beautiful climb that starts off on nuts and cams and then moves to pin driving ... lots of it.
 The finish (pitch 4) needs larger pro.According to a local climbing guru, the first pitch was once set as a top-rope problem (he aided in the previous day), but none of the ...[more]
 Browse More Classics in Wyoming